manastalukdar/manastalukdar.github.io/website/blog/2019/04/28/continuous-integration-git-branching-pull-requests/readme.md

 ### Method 2

 1. Create feature branch locally
-    - Using GitFlow (command line or your Git Client UI of choice).
+    - Using Gitflow (command line or your Git Client UI of choice).
     - Using raw git commands (feel free to, but option above is easier).
 1. Make changes and commits into new local feature branch.
 1. Push new local feature branch to remote origin.